WRF Output

 Note

-Using the Run-time I/O option can cause a performance hit.
-Therefore, for production runs, it is recommended to make registry changes instead of using this option.
+Using Run-time I/O can cause a performance hit.
+For production runs, it is recommended to make registry changes instead of using this option.

-The following removes fields RAINC and RAINNC from the standard history file (stream 0 - wrfout_d0*).
+The following removes fields RAINC and RAINNC from the standard WRF history/output file (stream 0 - wrfout_d0*):

 -:h:0:RAINC,RAINNC

-And the following adds the fields RAINC and RAINNC to an output stream 7, which creates a separate file from the wrfout_d0* files.
+The following adds fields RAINC and RAINNC to an output stream 7, into files using the name defined in auxhist7_outname (see below):

 -:h:7:RAINC,RAINNC